naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: Whoops!
 Sorry that I've gotten a little carried away!

-Magma0Annoyed: That's alright, kiddo; this thing was built for racing, it's not quite used to chauffeuring yet.
+Magma0 Happy: That's alright, kiddo; this thing was built for racing, it's not quite used to chauffeuring yet.
 Gonna have to give ol' Cerberus' car battery a tune-up after I drop the others off at the mall.

 OniSilver: I take it us three are the only ones prepared ahead of time?

 UlalaMolly: I don't see you wearing anything right now, though.

-OniSilverHappy: Of course I am.
+OniSilver Happy: Of course I am.
 I'm an Oni this year.

-UlalaMollyAnnoyed: …By just gluing two large candy corns on your forehead?
+UlalaMolly Annoyed: …By just gluing two large candy corns on your forehead?

-OniSilverHappy: It is an effective low-cost Halloween costume.
+OniSilverH appy: It is an effective low-cost Halloween costume.

-UlalaMollyAnnoyed: I see…
+UlalaMolly Annoyed: I see…

 %Soon, the team finally arrives at what is hopefully their ideal destination.

-UlalaMollyHappy: Oh!
+UlalaMolly Happy: Oh!
 There it is!

 WitchArrietty: Look at the size of that castle!

-UlalaMollyShocked: C-Castle?!
+UlalaMolly Shocked: C-Castle?!
 You didn't say there would be an abandoned castle!

 WitchArrietty: Oh, now are you chickening out?

 UlalaMolly: Don't be silly.
 T-that's awesome!
 Totally our s-spot!

-Magma0Annoyed: Now what in the- what's a castle doing out here?
+Magma0 Annoyed: Now what in the- what's a castle doing out here?
 Do you folks think it's... *haunted* or somethin'?

 WitchArrietty: **[Getting off of the car with Molly and Silver]** Don't know, but we're going to investigate this place to make sure it's all good.